nisnardi/nodewpg/javascript.md

 * [JS Tips - Keyword var vs let](http://www.jstips.co/en/javascript/keyword-var-vs-let)

 ### Memory Management
-* If you're wondering on how JavaScript memory and variables work you can read the following guide and know more about it and JS Garabge collection
+* If you're wondering how JavaScript memory and variables work you can read the following guide to know more about it and JS Garbage collection
 * [MDN Memory management doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management)

 ## Data types
-* In JavaScript we can use different types of value to represent different things
+* In JavaScript we can use different types of values to represent different things

 **Example:**
 ```js